kiranupgrad/pysipp/tests/TestInstructions.md

 [SIPp](http://sipp.sourceforge.net/) using an api inspired by [requests](http://docs.python-requests.org/)

+## Installiing Pysipp

+   This scenario is developed on top of Pysipp .
+   Install the Pysipp using below command

+   pip install pysipp

 ## how to run the scripts

+1.Execute  below script to run the whole scenration

+ python tests/PysipCalldriver.py

-Execute below steps to sequentially to cover the scenarion
+2. Execute below steps to sequentially to cover the scenarion

      python tests/pysippReg_caller.py